Are you fascinated by the science behind steel production and the intricate structures that make it so strong and durable?

 4. Influencing factors

-The coarser the austenite grain is, the easier it is to form the widmanstatten structure, and the range of carbon content to form the widmanstatten structure becomes wider.
+The finer the austenite grain, the easier it is to form network ferrite, but not the Widmanstatten structure.
+On the other hand, the coarser the austenite grain, the easier it is to form the Widmanstatten structure and the range of carbon content required to form it becomes wider.

 5. Properties of Widmanstatten structure

 (1) Widmanstatten is a type of superheated structure in steel that can have a negative impact on the steel’s mechanical properties.
 This includes a reduction in impact toughness and plasticity, as well as an increase in the brittle transition temperature, making the steel more prone to brittle fractures.

 (2) It is widely recognized that the strength and impact toughness of steel are significantly reduced only when the austenite grain is coarsened, a coarse ferrite or cementite Widmanstatten structure appears, and the matrix is seriously fragmented.